How to Clean a Telescope Mirror: The Ultimate Guide

 How to Clean a Telescope Mirror that is Very Dirty

-If your mirror is extremely dirty, then a different method can be used, as suggested in other videos, such as this one by Small Optics, but the above method works on any telescope that you have used since it was new and has been cleaned regularly.
+If your mirror is extremely dirty, then a different method can be used, as suggested in other videos, such as this one by Small Optics2, but the above method works on any telescope that you have used since it was new and has been cleaned regularly.

 Clean mirror, big rewards!